-The classroom model combines case studies, battle maps, video clips, Powerpoint slide content, facilitated general discussions, and small group work as part of the design.
+The classroom model combines case studies, battle maps, video clips, PowerPoint slide content, facilitated general discussions, and small group work as part of the design.
 They are highly interactive among participants and strongly iterative between facilitators and the audience.
 The proprietary case studies act as the centerpiece, and the programs are designed modularly to accommodate differing delivery requirements.
-The general rule of thumb is two hours of program time for each case study included, with six-eight hours as an optimal program length.
-However, if a client wants a more lasting impact and a more focused deliverable as part of the process, a 1.5 day (12 hour) approach is recommended so an overnight period and a targeted work assignment figures into the reflection time for the participants.
+The general rule of thumb is two hours of program time for each case study included, with six to eight hours as an optimal program length.
+However, if a client wants a more lasting impact and a more focused deliverable as part of the process, a 1.5-day (12-hour) approach is recommended, and an overnight period and targeted work assignment figures into the reflection time for the participants.
 The minimum program time is four hours.
-Classroom programs include three categories:
+Classroom programs are offered in three categories:

 Battle-based Classroom Programs

 Gettysburg, Little Bighorn, Normandy D-Day, Ia Drang Valley – Vietnam

 Battlefield Leadership’s classroom programs are highly impactful and cost-effective formats for delivering the same leadership concepts and principles examined through our onsite battlefield programs.
 Because our battle-based classroom programs replicate all but the physical experience of being on location where these historic events occurred, participants in these classroom programs emerge with the same kind of focused strategies for leadership development and improvement in effectiveness as they do from our corresponding battlefield experiences.

 Leading in Crisis, Leading in Transition, Leading with Character, 3C Leaders